Felipe-Bravo/BIP-NatureConservation_AI/README.md

 After you will complete the hands-on exercice your will realize that normally in forest science ground data are scarce while machine learning algorithms tend to work better when more data are available.
 This video on [data augmentation](https://youtu.be/rH4GCkLa8uY) can provide ideas about how to get synthetic data to expand our datasets.

-If interested in get more information you can watch whole [Conference Artificial Intelligence and Ecosystems Management](https://youtube.com/playlist?list=PLsdzTKpJZZa5AL_644xLZjn25HxPpIW_F)
+If interested in get more information you can watch whole [Conference Artificial Intelligence and Ecosystems Management](https://youtube.com/playlist?list=PLsdzTKpJZZa5AL_644xLZjn25HxPpIW_F) organized by [SMART Global Ecosystems](https://smartglobalecosystems.uva.es/) and [iuFOR](https://iufor.uva.es) at Palencia (Spain), April 17th-21st 2023